,

 When buying pellets, what should be considered prior to purchase?

-• When buying feed, compare available feeds on the basis of energy content to determine nutritional value relative to price.
+• When buying feed, compare available feeds on the basis of energy and protein content to determine nutritional value relative to price.

 • Basic rules for feeding pellets are the same as for feeding grain.